Exercise Solutions for Lazy or Busy Dog Owners

 Dog Back Packs

 A 45 minute walk may be cut to 30 minutes if you fill up a doggy backpack and allow your pooch to wear it.
-These back packs are a good way to drain some energy while allowing the dog to feel helpful.
+These backpacks are a good way to drain some energy while allowing the dog to feel helpful.
 You can fill up the back pack with bottles of water and other necessities.
+Make sure your dog is in good shape to do this by consulting with your vet first.

 A game of Frisbee or fetch may help drain out some energy and provide a good time for both dogs and owners.
-Some dogs even know how to play hide and seek or soccer.
+Some dogs even know how to play hide- and- seek or soccer.
+There are many brain games for dogs nowadays that can help them stay mentally stimulated.
+Exercising the mind can be a tiring activity, however should not be used as a replacement for walks.

 You can set up a fun agility course for your dog in your yard if feasible.
 This can turn out being a great way to provide exercise, while boosting your dog's confidence.

 As seen there are various ways to exercise your dog, however, just remember that the best form of exercise is walking your dog.
-Give walking your dog priority over all the other forms of exercise and you will have a very happy stable dog that sees you as a source of love, exercise and respect.
+Give walking your dog priority over all the other forms of exercise and you will have a very happy, stable dog that sees you as a source of love, exercise and trust.